cvasi-tktd/cvasi/doc/manual.md

 threshold which instructs `effect()` to zero any effect below that threshold.
 A warning will be shown if a marginal effect threshold greater than 1% is chosen.
-Applying a threshold of 1% to the previous example results in zeroing the effect in the second to last exposure window but leaving the remaining results unchanged:
+Applying a threshold of 1% to the previous example results in zeroing the effect in the last and second to last exposure window but leaving the remaining results unchanged:

 ``` r
 metsulfuron %>%